cobalthq/cobalt-product-public-docs/content/en/Methodologies/cloud-configuration-review.md

 ---

 {{% pageinfo %}}
 A Cloud Configuration Review is a configuration assessment of your AWS, Azure or GCP cloud environment against established security standards, including CIS benchmarks.
-This is a review-based assessment and does not include active exploitation of vulnerabilities.
+This assessment is focused on reviewing and evaluating potential vulnerabilities without engaging in active exploitation.
 {{% /pageinfo %}}

 We support Cloud Configuration Reviews for the following cloud environments: